okonomichiyaki/supercat/010-F07-admiral.md

 ## Act II

+✦ Can bot Tax to get a Weapon resource?

+✦ Can bot Secure or Influence Court Enforcers?

 ✦ Can bot Tax or Secure to take captives from a Regent?

-✦ Can bot favorable combat for trophies against an Outlaw?
+✦ Can bot use Court Enforcers' Abduct (Battle) ability to take captives from a Regent?

 ✦ Can bot Build, Repair, or Move to get Empire control of a planet?

 ✦ Can bot Build, Repair, or Move to take control of a Rival Regent's city?

 ✦ Can bot Influence a card with more agents than a Rival Regent?

+✦ Can bot favorable combat for trophies against an Outlaw?

 <div class="pagebreak"> </div>
 <#endif>